Chicago police say Iowa man had rifle inside hotel room on lakefront

 CHICAGO (WLS) -- An Iowa man has been charged after Chicago police said he had a rifle inside a hotel room along the lakefront on the Fourth of July.

+Chicago Police Superintendent David Brown said a member of the cleaning staff at the W Hotel "likely prevented a tragedy from happening" when he alerted authorities about firearms he found in a hotel room.

+Police said the man was taken into custody without incident and a rifle and an additional gun were recovered from the scene in the 600-block of North Lake Shore Drive..

-Keegan Casteel, 32, of Ankeny, Iowa, has been charged with two counts of aggravated unlawful use of a weapon, police said.
+Keegan Casteel, 32, of Ankeny, Iowa, has been charged with two felony counts of aggravated unlawful use of a weapon, police said.
+Casteel owns an auto repair shop in Des Moines.

-At about 5:45 p.m. on Sunday in the 600-block of North Lake Shore Drive, a witness told police that a man had a rifle inside of a hotel room.

-Police said Casteel was taken into custody without incident and a rifle and an additional gun were recovered from the scene.
-He is scheduled to appear in bond court on Tuesday.
+Police said the 32-year-old Casteel does not have a criminal history.
+They also said he did not have a FOID card.

+Superintendent Brown said they found the rifle lying on the windowsill on that busy holiday weekend night.

 Chicago police say Iowa man had rifle inside hotel room on lakefront